-Solheim Cup 2017: Europe lead United States after foursome
+Solheim Cup 2017: United States lead Europe 5½ - 2½ after afternoon clean sweep

 The all-English pairing looked to be in control of the tie, but Kerr sank her birdie putt on the 18th as the American pair battled back to earn a half.

-Sweden's Nordqvist was the standout player for Europe, paired with 21-year-old debutant Hall, as they dispatched Creamer and Ernst in style.
+Sweden's Nordqvist was the standout player for Europe in the first session, paired with 21-year-old debutant Hall, as they dispatched Creamer and Ernst in style.

-In the anchor match, the experience of Matthew helped Europe to a slender lead going into the four fourball matches later on Friday.
+In the anchor match, the experience of Matthew helped Europe to a slender lead going into the four fourball matches.

 The 47-year-old Scot - playing in her ninth Solheim Cup - was called up on Wednesday to replace the injured Suzann Pettersen.